-- 1. The novel Indirect Current Measurement (ICM) technique, including the voltage and current sensing circuit part and the phase current reconstruction signal processing part, has been developed and integrated into the DC/DC converter and DC-AC inverter. - 2.
-A fuzzy logic current balancing and output voltage regulation controller with optimized steady-state and dynamic performance has been developed based on the ICM and applied for the DC/DC converter control. - 3.
+- Novel Indirect Current Measurement (ICM) technique, including voltage and current sensing circuit part and phase current reconstruction signal processing part, has been developed and integrated into the DC/DC converter and DC-AC inverter. - 2.
+Fuzzy logic current balancing and output voltage regulation controller with optimized steady-state and dynamic performance has been developed based on the ICM and applied for the DC/DC converter control. - 3.
 The common fault detection and identification method with fast response based on the extended signal processing of ICM has been developed and integrated into the DC/DC converter self-diagnosis system. - 4.
-A fault-tolerant operation algorithm for the multiphase converter with strongly coupled inductors and small reaction time has been developed for reliable power supply to the safety-critical systems. - 5.
-A comparative analysis of the modern wide bandgap SiC and GaN semiconductor application in high-voltage auxiliary converters is performed, including the evaluations of costs and benefits within the life cycle of the converter. - 6.
-An energy efficient and reliable auxiliary drive concept has been proposed and assessed using the case study on a vehicular air compressor example.
+Fault-tolerant operation algorithm for the multiphase converter with strongly coupled inductors and small reaction time has been developed for reliable power supply to the safety critical systems. - 5.
+A comparative analysis of the modern wide bandgap SiC and GaN semiconductor application in high voltage auxiliary converters is performed, including the evaluations of costs and benefits within the life cycle of converter. - 6.
+An energy efficient and reliable auxiliary drive concept has been proposed and assessed by means of the case study on a vehicular air compressor example.